MobiliyaTechnologies/SecurityAndSurveillance/documentation/Deployment-Guide.md

 #### 5.1.1 Inputs

 These parameter values enable you to customize the deployment by providing values.
-There parameters allow to choose the solution type, region and AD Application details.
+There parameters allow to choose the deployment type, region and AD Application details.

 **Parameters for Basic Solution**: